thecamels/zabbix/README.md

 Template Device NetApp
 ======
-Monitoring of F5 BigIP network load balancer.
+Monitoring of NetApp dedicated NAS disk arrays.
 It uses SNMP items to monitor basic device parameters (CPU/RAM usage, disk status, hardware failure, global traffic) and also it discovers snap mirrors volumens (more discovery rules in the future)

 Template Device SNMP Generic
 ======